We only accept 12-15 guest posts a year, so the spots are very competitive.

-Since Anne started this blog in 2009, we have hosted over 40 guests.
+Since Anne started this blog in 2009, we have hosted dozens of well-known publishing professionals.

-Some have been members of the Hollywood elite, including Golden Globe winners actor Terence Stamp, Emmy-nominee Barbara Morgenroth, TV actress Mara Purl, screenwriter Gerald DiPego, and L.A.
+Some have been members of the Hollywood elite, including Golden Globe winning actor Terence Stamp, Emmy-nominee Barbara Morgenroth, TV actress Mara Purl, screenwriter Gerald DiPego, and L.A.
 Film Critic’s Award winner Walter Ruben.

-We’ve also hosted literary icons, award-winners, and mega-sellers like Lawrence Block, Catherine Ryan Hyde, Eileen Goudge, Mark Edwards, Jeff Carlson, Michael Brandman, Kristiana Gregory, Jacqueline Diamond, Mark Williams and Roni Loren.
+We’ve also hosted literary icons, award-winners, and mega-sellers like Lawrence Block, Catherine Ryan Hyde, Eileen Goudge, Mark Edwards, Jeff Carlson, Michael Brandman, Kristiana Gregory, Jacqueline Diamond, Mark Williams, Roni Loren, and Eldonna Edwards.

-We’ve posted some great advice from uberblogger-authors like Nathan Bransford, Elizabeth S. Craig, Molly Greene, Jami Gold, Janice Hardy, and Alex J. Cavanaugh.
+We’ve posted some great advice from uberblogger-authors like Nathan Bransford, Elizabeth S. Craig, Molly Greene, Roz Morris, Jami Gold, Janice Hardy, Tara Sparling, and Alex J. Cavanaugh.

 And we’ve invited cutting-edge tech, editing, and marketing experts to share their wisdom: Robin Houghton, Chris Syme, M.J.
 Bush, Jessica Bell, Jodie Renner, Gill Andrews, David Chesson, and Nate Hoffelder.